mzazon/awesome-cloud-projects/gcp/real-time-behavioral-analytics-run-worker-pools-firestore/real-time-behavioral-analytics-run-worker-pools-firestore.md

 4. Basic understanding of event-driven architectures and NoSQL databases
 5. Estimated cost: $5-15 for testing (depending on event volume and duration)

-> **Note**: This recipe uses Cloud Run Worker Pools which are currently in public preview and designed specifically for pull-based background processing workloads.
+> **Note**: This recipe uses Cloud Run Worker Pools which are currently in beta and designed specifically for pull-based background processing workloads.

 ## Preparation